Alice Wu: Saving Face (2004)

 The film had its world premiere at the 2004 Toronto International Film Festival, and its U.S. premiere at the 2005 Sundance Film Festival.
 Sony Pictures Classics released the film in May 2005.
+Saving Face was the first theatrical film released in the U.S. to feature an Asian American lesbian couple.

 Interim

 After Saving Face, Wu subsequently worked on a film based on Rachel DeWoskin's memoir, Foreign Babes in Beijing: Behind the Scenes of a New China.
 The movie, however, did not make it past pre-production.

+In 2006, Wu appeared in the documentary, Fabulous!
+The Story of Queer Cinema, directed by Lisa Ades and Lesli Klainberg.
+The film is described as “[a] chronological look at films by, for, [and] about [...] gays and lesbians in the United States, from 1947 to 2005” and includes clips of two dozen Queer films intertwined with a chronological timeline.
+Wu is credited as herself as she discusses elements of her film, Saving Face, where it is highlighted as a significant film within Asian-American and Queer cinema.

-In 2008, she sold a pitch to ABC called "Foobar" based on her experiences working as a woman in the tech world.
+In 2008, she sold a pitch to ABC called "Foobar" based on her experiences working as a woman in the tech world, set at a fictional software company and described as “Grey’s Anatomy for geeks”.
+It was originally intended as a one-hour television ensemble, and received a script commitment from Sony Pictures Television, but did not make it past the development stage.

 After the pitch, Wu left the industry for a period to take care of her mother who was ill.
 She lived off of her savings and income from Microsoft and Saving Face and kept a low profile.
-However, most of her friends hadn't had a clue what she was doing, career-wise.
-When asked if they knew what she had been doing all these years between "Foobar" and The Half of It, her “Saving Face” friends had hardly any idea.
+However, most of her friends were completely unaware to what she was doing, career-wise.
+When asked if they knew what she had been doing all these years between "Foobar" and The Half of It, her Saving Face friends had hardly any idea.